A knife with inferior steel is a waste of money. But paying too much for blade steel when you don’t need it may also be wasteful.

 Maintenance: A2 will build up a patina with repeated use.
 It is not stainless steel.
 Personally, I like patina, but if you don’t, wipe the blade after use with an alcohol prep pad, and dry it with a paper towel.
 I don’t have a problem with A2 rusting, even though I live in a very hot, humid climate.

 I don’t know how much you want to spend on a knife.
-But a couple of decades ago, I had a wife and three small kids that ranked higher than quality hunting knives in the household budget.
+But a couple of decades ago, I had a wife and three small kids who ranked higher than quality hunting knives in the household budget.
 I bought a knife I could afford at the time.